 - Let the cupcakes cool almost completely in the pan before trying to remove them so the marshmallow and chocolate get nice and gooey.

-- With the mixer on low speed, slowly add in the confectioners’ sugar, the mixed cocoa powders and the water.
-Beat until combined, creamy and smooth.
+- With the mixer on very low speed, slowly add in the 3 ½ cups confectioners' sugar, 1 cup of cocoa powder and 2 teaspoons pure vanilla extract.
+Beat until combined.

 - If you frosted them by hand, pop the cupcakes in the fridge for 5-10 minutes to let that thin layer harden.
 This is your crumb layer so that when you frost the tops of the cupcakes, the marshmallow and chocolate don't ooze out and get all over the place.
 If you have a piping bag, you don’t need the crumb layer, or this step or the chilling.

-- Gently push the cooled roasted mini marshmallow down into the middle of the each cupcake.
+- Gently push a roasted mini marshmallow down into the middle of the each cupcake.
 Then push the graham cracker square into the frosting, behind the marshmallow.
+Enjoy!

 Absolutely delicious!!These were a big hit!